Moravian star: History

 The first Moravian star is known to have originated in the 1830s at the Moravian Boys' School in Niesky, Germany, as a geometry lesson or project.
 The first mention is of a 110-point star for the 50th anniversary of the Paedagogium (classical school for boys) in Niesky.
 Around 1880, Peter Verbeek, an alumnus of the school, began making the stars and their instructions available for sale through his bookstore.
 His son Harry went on to found the Herrnhut Star Factory, which was the main source of stars until World War I. Although heavily damaged at the end of World War II, the Star Factory resumed manufacturing them.
 Briefly taken over by the government of East Germany in the 1950s, the factory was returned to the Moravian Church-owned Abraham Dürninger Company, which continues to make the stars in Herrnhut.
 Other star-making companies and groups have sprung up since then.
 Some Moravian congregations have congregation members who build and sell the stars as fund raisers.

-Cultural importance
+Cultural and religious importance

 The star was soon adopted throughout the Moravian Church as an Advent symbol.
-At the time, Moravian congregations were inhabited exclusively by Moravians and the church owned and controlled all property.
-Daily life was centered on their Christian faith and there was no distinction between the secular and the sacred, even in their daily activities.
-Everything was considered worship.
-It did not take long for the stars to go from a pastime for children to an occupation for the congregation.